narojkumar99/StepView/README.md

 StepView
 ======================

 A simple animated step view for Android.
-Backward and forward animations is supported.
+Backward and forward animations is supporteds.

 Usage
 -----